FlowFuse/website/src/blog/2024/05/flowfuse-on-robustel-eg5120.md

    - If the version is below v14, proceed to the next step to upgrade.
 If it's v14 or higher, you might opt to skip to step 4.

 **2. Updating Node.js:**
-   - To ensure optimal functionality, update or install Node.js v20.12 using the Node version manager:
+   - To ensure optimal functionality, update or install Node.js LTS (Long Term Support) using the Node version manager:
      ```bash
      npm install n -g
      n v20.12